 Half Term Fun

 Over half term we’ve got lots planned for families.
-Think crafty Halloween themes, toasting marshmallows, den building and much more!
+Think marshmallow toasting, mocktail making, den building and much more!

 If you want to venture beyond the hotel grounds, explore beautiful Bradford on Avon and surrounds for great walks, history and countless tea shops.
-Longleat has some special Autumn Days for families and Bath, Lacock, Prior Park and Bowood are all a short hop away and are absolutely stunning at this time of year, with plenty for the kids to do.
+Longleat has some special Autumn Days for families and Bath, Lacock (of Harry Potter filimng fame), Prior Park, Bowood and Stourhead are all a short hop away and are absolutely stunning at this time of year, with plenty for the kids to do.

 Our Best Apple and Squash Chutney